-A lot of people consider it a pain to repaint a house right before they move, but if the rooms in your house are anything other than a light neutral, you should seriously consider painting.
-Even if it isn't your style and it seems boring, light neutrals such as ivory or light grey can make a space look cleaner and brighter.
+You might consider it a pain to repaint a house right before you move, but if the rooms in your house are anything other than a light, neutral color, you should seriously consider painting.
+Even if it isn't your style and it seems boring, light neutrals such as ivory or light grey can make the space look cleaner and brighter.
 And, it is a popular look.

-Anyone who walks in the front door should be able to imagine their own items in the space and that can be hard to do when the previous owner's possessions are filling it.
+Anyone who walks in the front door should be able to imagine their own items in the space, and that can be hard to do when the previous owner's possessions are filling it.
 So as difficult as it may be, try to remove any evidence of you and your family from the home.
-Also, the fewer items that are in the room the larger and cleaner it will appear, which is exactly what you want.
+Also, the fewer items that are in the room, the larger and cleaner it will appear, which is exactly what you want.

-Once you've removed most of the smaller items from the room you can stage the large pieces.
-The most important thing to do here is create a conversation area.
-In most cases this will consist of a sofa, coffee table and a chair or two.
-If there's a natural focal point such as a mantle you can arrange the seating around it.
+Once you have removed most of the smaller items from the room, you can stage the large pieces.
+The most important thing to do here is to create a conversation area.
+In most cases, this will consist of a sofa, coffee table, and a chair or two.
+If there is a natural focal point such as a mantle, arrange the seating around it.